Multivariate Dynamic Mediation Analysis under a Reinforcement Learning Framework: Model and Definition

+{We again make a few remarks.
+First, our definition of the individual mediation effect is related to the definition of IE in \eqref{eqn:indirecteffect}, and is defined as the difference between the total effect and the interventional effect $\partial \Ebb[ R_t\mid do(A_s=a, M_{sj}=m, \forall s\leq t)]/\partial_a$ over time.
+However, the key difference is that, whereas IE measures the mediation effect of \emph{all} mediators, $\eta_{j}^{(T)}$ focuses on quantifying the portion of the effect that specifically passes through the \emph{individual} $j$th mediator.
+As such, we only intervene the $j$th mediator as opposed to all mediators in the intervention, and we refer to it as an \emph{individual} mediation effect.

+Second, our definition is consistent with the existing literature.
+Specifically, when there is only one mediator $M$ and a single time point, our definition aligns with the classical definition of \citet{Baron1986}, ${\partial}\mathbb{E}[R\mid do(A=a)]/{\partial a} - {\partial}\mathbb{E}[R\mid do(A=a, M=m)]/{\partial a}$, where the first term is the regression coefficient by regressing $R$ on $A$, and the second term is the partial regression coefficient by further including $M$ in the regression.
+This difference measuring the reduction in the total effect due to controlling for $M$ is widely used to quantify the effect mediated through $M$; see also \cite{pearl2012causal}.
+When there is a single time point, our definition is consistent with the one proposed by \citet{chakrabortty2018inference}.
+When there is a single mediator, \eqref{eqn:etajT} is similar to the definitions proposed by \citet{vanderweele2017mediation} and \citet{ge2023reinforcement} under a potential outcome framework.

-Second, the definition of the individual mediation effect does \emph{not} require linear structural equation models like \eqref{eq:model_setup}.
-However, imposing such models greatly simplify the analysis.
-More specifically, in a general Markov mediation process, $\eta_j^{(T)}$ can depend on $(a,m)$ in a very complex manner, whereas \eqref{eq:model_setup} simplifies $\eta_j^{(T)}$ as a constant function of $(a,m)$; see Section \ref{sec:method} for more details.
-In addition, we observe that, under \eqref{eq:model_setup}, the second post-interventional expectation term, $\Ebb[R_t\mid do(A_s=a, M_{sj} = m, \forall s\leq t)]$, may be analyzed by the path method~\citep{Wright1921path}.
+Third, under the linear structural equation model \eqref{eq:model_setup}, $\eta_j^{(T)}$ is a constant function with respect to $m$ and $a$.
+It can depend on $(a,m)$ in a more general Markov mediation process, e.g., when either the transition model from a given time point to the next or the DAG structural equation model at a given time point is nonlinear.} In addition, we observe that, under \eqref{eq:model_setup}, the second post-interventional expectation term, $\Ebb[R_t\mid do(A_s=a, M_{sj} = m, \forall s\leq t)]$, may be analyzed by the path method \citep{Wright1921path}.
 That is, it can be calculated by summing up the effects along all directed paths from $\{A_s\}_{s\leq t}$ to $R_t$ that do not pass through $\{M_{sj}\}_{s\leq t}$.
 However, this approach can be computationally expensive, since the number of paths grows exponentially fast as the number of time points $T$ increases.